scrapy/parsel/docs/xpath-tutorial.rst

 Boolean operations
 ~~~~~~~~~~~~~~~~~~

 XPath expressions can also return booleans.
-This is not that usueful
+This is not that useful
 by itself, but it becomes handy when used in predicates (that we will
 cover a bit later).